ipatalas/app-switcher/README.md

 You can start by copying the `config.json.example` file and renaming it to `config.json`.
 It contains a few examples of hotkeys that you can use.

-> Note: Configured modifier will always be suppressed and won't be passed to the active application.
+> Note: Configured modifier will be suppressed and won't be passed to the active application.
-> This may have some side effects.
-For example if your modifier of choice is `Menu` you won't be able to open the context menu using keyboard in any application.
+> This is to avoid any side effects in foreground application.
+However, if modifier is pressed without any letter key it will be passed to the active application as usual.
-> Choose your modifier wisely.
+> That means if your modifier is `Apps` key you can still use it to open the context menu by pressing it without any letter key.

 ## How to use

-Each hotkey can be defined as a combination of a modifier key (Ctrl, Alt, [Menu](https://en.wikipedia.org/wiki/Menu_key)) and a letter key (A-Z).
+Each hotkey can be defined as a combination of a modifier key (Ctrl, Alt, [Apps](https://en.wikipedia.org/wiki/Menu_key)) and a letter key (A-Z).
-For example in the default configuration you can switch to Notepad by pressing `Menu+N` or to Windows Terminal by pressing `Menu+T`.
+For example in the default configuration you can switch to Notepad by pressing `Apps+N` or to Windows Terminal by pressing `Apps+T`.
-If a hotkey is pressed and the application is not running it will NOT be started (it's on the roadmap).
+If a hotkey is pressed and the application is not running it will NOT be started by default.
 Pressing a hotkey for an application that is already running will bring it to the front.
-Also if the application is minimized it will be restored.
+Also, if the application is minimized it will be restored.
-Every hotkey that is defined in the configuration file will be available system-wide and will be surpressed and won't reach active application.
+Every hotkey that is defined in the configuration file will be available system-wide, will be suppressed and won't reach foreground application.
 That means that if you have a hotkey defined as `Ctrl+V` and you press it while working in Notepad the hotkey won't be passed to Notepad, hence nothing will be pasted.
 Bear that in mind when defining hotkeys.